Kathy is a freelance writer from Canada who is always on the lookout for fun things to do with her family.

 Spring 2018 Activity Calendar

 Planning a stay at the JW Marriott The Rosseau Resort?
-Check out the Winter 2018 Recreation Calendar for planned activities and events.
+Check out the Spring 2018 Recreation Calendar for planned activities and events.

 There were a couple of things we weren't crazy about at the resort.
 If you're considering a stay at the Rosseau Marriott, you should be aware of these.